 - An eye for pitching: In the last 10 Major League Drafts Moore has been seen 10 signees inked to contracts in the top 10 rounds of the draft, beginning with Nick Pereira (2005, USF)

-- 2010 Assisted in recruiting a nationally recognized class at Washington (#30), According to Collegiate Baseball Newspaper.
+- In 2010, assisted in recruiting a nationally recognized class at Washington (#30), According to Collegiate Baseball Newspaper.
 This class included 7 players who were selected in the 2014 MLB draft in June.

 - Fall 2014 ‘Top Recruiting Classes in the Western Region’, according to Baseball America